-New data were assembled from Japanese governmental reports and consist of a 44 year panel on the organization and performance of enterprise for the 47 prefectures from 1896.
-The dataset is constructed at the level of legal form, by industry, by prefecture, by year.
-For the time period 1896 to 1939 the dataset includes the number of enterprises by type of legal organizational structure, and financial variables including the value of authorized and paid-up capital.
-During the early 1920s the Division of Statistics of the Ministry of Agriculture and Commerce started to collect additional data on the net profits and losses of joint stock corporations [Kabushiki Kaisha], limited partnerships [Goushi Kaisha] and unlimited partnerships [Goumei Kaisha].
-Performance data were collected from 1922 to 1939 permitting outcomes to be examined at the legal form, by industry, by prefecture, by year level for the universe of registered enterprises.
+New data were assembled from Japanese governmental reports and consist of a long panel on the organization and performance of enterprise for the 47 prefectures from 1896 to 1939.
+The dataset is constructed at the level of legal form, by industry, by prefecture, and by year.
+For the 44-year time period the dataset includes the number of enterprises by type of legal organizational structure, and financial variables including the value of authorized and paid-up capital.
+During the early 1920s the Division of Statistics of the Ministry of Agriculture and Commerce started to collect additional data on the net profits and losses of joint stock corporations [Kabushiki Kaisha], limited partnerships [Goushi Kaisha], and unlimited partnerships [Goumei Kaisha].
+Therefore, between 1922 and 1939 performance outcomes can by analyzed.

-Beyond Section II, which covers the historical background, the paper has four main parts.
-Section III documents the data construction effort and provides descriptive evidence on enterprises by type of legal organization over time, across prefectures and industries.
+The article has five main parts.
+First, I provide a brief historical background.
+Second, I document the data construction effort and present descriptive evidence on enterprises by type of legal organization over time, across prefectures and industries.
 Heavy use of the joint stock form stands out.
 Joint stock companies accounted for the largest share of all registered enterprises, followed by limited partnerships and unlimited partnerships.
 The share of enterprises by type remained roughly the same across prefectures.
-The largest share of joint stock firms existed in the transportation sector, a sector relying heavily on external finance.
-Joint stock firms were considerably larger on average than limited and unlimited partnerships, accounting for around 80 percent of total capital.
+The largest share of joint stock firms existed in transportation, a sector relying heavily on external finance.
+As would be expected, joint stock firms were considerably larger than limited and unlimited partnerships.

-In Section IV, the descriptive evidence is related to the existing literature in order to provide potential explanations for why the joint stock form was used so dominantly.
-While a range of idiosyncratic factors mattered, main explanations revolve around the following areas: the provision of external finance, development phase and industrial structure, and culture and public policy.
-Specifically, work by Miwa and Ramseyer (2002) highlights that businesses relied much more heavily on equity in competitive capital markets versus bank-provided debt than is typically supposed.
+Third, I relate the descriptive evidence to the existing literature to provide potential explanations for why the use of the joint stock form was so dominant.
+While a range of idiosyncratic factors mattered, main explanations involve the provision of external finance, development phase and industrial structure, and culture and public policy.
+Specifically, work by Yoshiro Miwa and J. Mark Ramseyer (2002) highlights that Japanese businesses relied heavily on equity as opposed to bank debt.
 As such, external finance considerations would have biased organizational choices towards the joint stock form.
-So too would the capital intensity demands of modernization as Japan progressed along the pathway to development.
+So too would the capital intensity demands of modernization (Tang, 2011).
 In terms of industry structure the conglomerate form, or zaibatsu, is inextricably linked with Japanese enterprise history.
-After about 1910 most zaibatsu began to reorganize from unlimited or limited partnerships to joint stock enterprises under a holding company, which had a positive effect on performance (Okazaki, 2001).
-Finally, policy makers chose to make the joint stock form widely accessible, while cultural factors meant joint stock corporations had a particularly high prestige status relative to their unlimited or limited partnership counterparts.
+After about 1910 most zaibatsu began to reorganize from unlimited or limited partnerships to joint stock enterprises under a holding company arrangement.
+Finally, policy makers chose to make the joint stock form widely accessible, while cultural factors meant joint stock corporations had a particularly high prestige status.

-The new data are used in Section V to consider the economic significance of enterprises as measured by their financial performance.
-For the period between 1922 and 1939 joint stock corporations accounted for 94 percent of aggregate profits and panel regressions show they performed better than unlimited and limited partnerships on a return on equity (ROE) basis.
+Fourth, the new data are used to consider the economic significance of enterprises as measured by their financial performance.
+For the period between 1922 and 1939 joint stock corporations accounted for most of aggregate profits and panel regressions show they performed better than unlimited and limited partnerships on a return on equity (ROE) basis.
 Additional specifications attempt to address the possibility that better performing business owners (in ROE terms) may have chosen to adopt the joint stock form, perhaps to attract more outside capital.
 While endogeneity concerns cannot be ruled out, linking the descriptive results with existing evidence from the literature helps to isolate potential mechanisms and selection effects.
-Overall, the analysis shows the particular importance of the joint stock form both extensively and in terms of its relative financial performance.